-The DIONASYS project is sponsoring CrossCloud'17, the 4th Workshop on CrossCloud Infrastructures & Platforms, Colocated with EuroSys'17, 23rd-26th April 2017, Belgrade, Serbia.
+The DIONASYS project sponsored CrossCloud'17, the 4th Workshop on CrossCloud Infrastructures & Platforms, which was colocated with EuroSys'17, 23rd-26th April 2017, Belgrade, Serbia.
 CrossCloud is an international workshop series that aims to bring to light several issues related to cross-cloud systems: cloud federation, multi-cloud architectures, cross-cloud applications, and hybrid clouds.

 Check the open hardware description of Grape, the RaspberryPI cluster used by the DIONASYS project.

 An increasing number of everyday objects and appliances are interconnected to each other and to servers in the Cloud, in order to provide a variety of useful services.
 Some analysts estimate that up to 50 billion such devices should be interconnected at the horizon of 2020.
 These devices are typically grouped in order to form integrated systems: the set of captors and actuators in a smart building form such a system, and similarly for a smart car or a IoT-cloud application grouping resources in the Internet of Things with resources in the Cloud.
 The devices, and the system they form, are typically very heterogeneous.
 They differ in capabilities, function, goal and nature.
 Some systems might be static and provide high capacities, other systems might be very dynamic and be formed of components of varying capabilities, and so on.